SmartterHealth/Virtual-Rounding/v2/README.md

 - Disable Meeting &amp; Live Event creation
 - Disable Discovery of Private Teams
 - Disable Installation/Adding Apps
-- Hide all apps except Calendar
+- Hide all apps except the Patient Join PowerApp
 - Disable Meeting Features: Meet Now, Cloud Recording, Transcription, Screen Sharing, PowerPoint Sharing, Whiteboard, Shared Notes, Anonymous user admission, Meeting Chat

 Each patient room will have an ongoing Teams meeting running for a long period of time (months or longer), and that meeting will be reused for that room as patients flow in and out of rooms.
 As noted in the known limitations, there is a 24 hour timeout; Please see that section for guidance.